MGV42/VolEvol/README.md

 This is the software developed within the VolEvol Project.
+For further details, see VolEvol_Prototype_Description.pdf